Article | Basic Landscape Lighting Installation Instructions

 Step 2: Install the lighting fixtures at their final locations according to your plan.
 You might want to do a loose installation - meaning don't drive stakes in fully - just in case you want to move the fixture later.

 Step 3: Dig 6" deep trenches then run the cable according to your plan.
 Lay the landscape lighting transformer on a bucket or box and do not mount it at this time.
 Leave at least 5 feet of slack by the transformer, then loosely run the cable to each fixture according to your layout.
+Use the provided color tags to mark each cable at both ends (with the same color).
+Since you may need to move the fixture later, pull a 3-ft. coil of wire at each fixture and bury it near the stake.

 Step 4: Connect fixture wires to transformer home run wires.
 Use direct burial connectors or hubs to connect each landscape lighting fixture to the cable.
 You can choose to use a hub system to centralize cable splices in each fixture region to make future troubleshooting much easier.